Unleash/unleash/website/docs/how-to/how-to-import-export.md

 :::

-:::caution Deprecation notice
+:::caution Removal notice

-Api admin state is deprecated from version 5.
+Api admin state is deprecated from version 5 and removed from version 6.
 We recommend using the new [Environment Import & Export](https://docs.getunleash.io/reference/deploy/environment-import-export).

 :::